Criminal Attorney in Riverside

 domestic violence cases, the penalty is associated with a

-misdemeanor offense.
-In general, these types of offenses have much less severe consequences, only
+In general, misdemeanors have much less severe consequences: only

 up to a year in prison and fines up to $1,000, not including any court fees.
 Additionally, most misdemeanor offenses

 allow you to waive your appearance in court and simply have your

 Riverside criminal defense lawyer appear on your behalf.